kajumac07/rozgar-web/README.md

 - TypeScript for type safety
 - Tailwind CSS for styling
 - React for UI components
-- NextAuth.js for authentication
+- FirebaseAuth for authentication
-- MongoDB for database
+- Firebase Firestore for database
-- Resume Parser API for document analysis
-- WebSocket for real-time notifications

 ## Getting Started